jarmokivekas/proximity-1/README.md

 The standard defines a complete stack, including directives on modulation types on the physical layer, a coding and synchronization layer, data link layer.
 As far a complete communications systems go, proximity-1 is more complicated than for example most amateur radio systems, giving it robustness, but also simple enough to be implemented on resource-constrained microcontroller platforms.

+# Radio layer

+Bits are encoded as NRZ (no return to zero natural binary) or "Bi-phase-L", aka.
+Manchester encoding.
+Manchester requires typically 2x the bandwidth given the same datarate.

+# Common implementation methodology for bit field datastructures

+The Proximity-1 protocol stack utilizes a lot data structures made up from bit fields at fixed offset.
+At least in the structures for_

+- SPDU
+- transfer fame header
+- PULT

 # REQUIREMENTS LIST